 In the same way it powers solar panels, grows plants and heats up the earth, it too provides us with energy.
 Coal is the sun’s stored solar energy from million of years ago.

 Sunlight increases the feel-good neurotransmitter serotonin in our brain which increases mood.
 You know how better people feel after they’ve been in the sun for a couple of weeks.
 This is its energy at work.

 I write this article in autumn as we move into winter and can feel my energy lower than normal because of the lack of light exposure.

 If sunlight is the best disinfectant, it’s also our greatest source of energy.

-Energy management is how you manage your energy stores
+How you manage your energy stores

 Channel emotional energy